 This painting employs a new technique I discovered by accident – the ‘peek hole’.
-In addition to adding collage elements on top of the artwork, I’m cutting holes into the paper or canvas and letting material show through to the other side.
+My favorite element is a former paper scrap.
+The hole lets the paper or canvas material below show through to the other side.

 Rich textures, such as dried lavender orchid leaves, gold leaf, metallic paint and tiny glass beads are added to the surface.
 Behind the paper is a second image cut out of a circle, “peeking” through to create a unified whole.

 This piece appeals to one of my major artistic themes – introducing the random and spontaneous into a piece.
 It was an a-ha moment for me and the beginning of a new artistic technique.